 This fact brings us back to the point that schools should actually provide the IT infrastructure for teachers.

-In light of the fact that in our schools people who a) have not been trained to do so, and b) are already busy with other tasks often have to take care of data protection, it is clear that one is knowingly maneuvered into a dramatic situation.
+In our schools, people who a) have not been trained to do so, and b) are already busy with other tasks, often have to take care of data protection.
+It is clear that one is knowingly maneuvered into a dramatic situation.
 It cannot be the strategy of our education ministries to leave the protection of particularly sensitive data to teachers who take care of it in their spare time and do so out of personal interest.
 Universities, on the other hand, mostly have departments responsible for IT, but they are often overstreached with the task of organizing IT for many different departments and chairs.

 1. Security Depends on Personal Preferences

 I'd like to start with an example.
-In the university, the so-called “Mittelbau“, i.e. academic staff without their own chair, also holds courses.
-Grades and evaluations are awarded within the framework of these courses.
-There is e-mail traffic between the students and teachers, and teachers most of the time have to work on their private laptops, and store sensitive student information there.
-From personal experience and from reports of my employees I can say that one gets a rather confused look than a reasonable information, if one asks for the safe processing of personal data on the devices.
-There is no authority to verify the security of private equipment used for the work at the chair.
+In universities, academic staff without their own chair, also holds courses. doctoral candidates, for example, give courses and grade and evaluate their students.
+There is email traffic between the students and teachers, and teachers most of the time have to work on their private laptops, and store sensitive student information there.
+From personal experience and from reports of my employees, data security of this sensitive student data is never an issue.
+Often, there is no authority to verify the security of private equipment used for the work at the university.